Gauged Gromov-Witten theory for small spheres: Vortices with zero area and genus

-On the basis of the quotient description \eqref{quotient}, these invariants should be considered the {\em invariant part of the equivariant Gromov-Witten invariants}.
-In principle, they may be computed from the usual equivariant Gromov-Witten invariants using various localization theorems \cite{je:lo1}, \cite{wo:norm}.
+From the symplectic point of view, the invariants are defined without virtual fundamental cycles if every vortex is regular, by integration using the usual orbifold fundamental class.
+At least in principle, the zero-area gauged Gromov-Witten invariants may be computed from the usual equivariant Gromov-Witten invariants using localization theorems in \cite{je:lo1}, \cite{wo:norm}.

-From the symplectic point of view, the invariants are defined if every vortex is regular as follows.
-Suppose that every stable zero-area vortex has trivial automorphism group.
-In this case, $\ol{M}_n^\reg(\Sigma,X)_0$ is an honest principal $K$-bundle.
-Let